-- Breckland: 'Recreation pressure on the North Norfolk Coast Plan wording to commit to new research and collaboration with other neighbouring local authorities...mitigation measures are currently applied for the Local Development Framework, in light of the previous HRA findings and recommendations made'. - North Norfolk: 'A programme of assessing visitor behaviour at European sites and their potential impact, to establish a pre-development baseline from which the impact of future development can be assessed...Provision of open space within the larger site allocations is provided for, and the HRA of the Site Allocations advised that there is a need for further understanding of the potential role of these open spaces and the green infrastructure network in reducing pressure on European sites...
-Ensuring that any future monitoring taking place at European sites is complementary to advancing the evidence base in relation to consideration of recreation impacts and mitigation needs...A programme of mitigation measures to potentially include interpretation materials, visitor education, activity or season specific restriction measures, footpath closures or re-routing, car parking considerations and alternative greenspaces.
-Action for the next plan making stage The progression of these measures into a coherent strategy will be reviewed again at the next iteration of this HRA, and Natural England's advice sought.' - 5.38 Policy ENV 02 of the Breckland LP affords protection from adverse impact (i.e. those caused from recreation) to European Sites: - Policy ENV 02 Biodiversity protection and enhancement: 'The highest level of protection will be given to European Sites, with development only permitted where the proposal is in accordance with the requirements of the Conservation of Habitats and Species Regulations 2017.
-Where measures to mitigate for potential adverse effects on European sites are required, the proposed mitigation measures must be justified as fit for purpose with appropriate evidence, to inform the Council's Habitats Regulations Assessment.' - 5.39 Based upon the conclusions of the Breckland and North Norfolk HRAs, and the current collaboration of local authorities to combat the issue of recreational pressure to The Wash SAC/SPA/Ramsar Norfolk Coast SAC/SPA/Ramsar, it is considered that together with the respective Local Plans they provide plan level incombination mitigation that also applies to Saham Toney and no further measures are required in STNP.
+- North Norfolk: 'A programme of assessing visitor behaviour at European sites and their potential impact, to establish a pre-development baseline from which the impact of future development can be assessed...
+Provision of open space within the larger site allocations is provided for, and the HRA of the Site Allocations advised that there is a need for further understanding of the potential role of these open spaces and the green infrastructure network in reducing pressure on European sites...
+Ensuring that any future monitoring taking place at European sites is complementary to advancing the evidence base in relation to consideration of recreation impacts and mitigation needs...
+A programme of mitigation measures to potentially include interpretation materials, visitor education, activity or season specific restriction measures, footpath closures or re-routing, car parking considerations and alternative greenspaces.
+Action for the next plan making stage The progression of these measures into a coherent strategy will be reviewed again at the next iteration of this HRA, and Natural England's advice sought.' - 5.40 Policy ENV 02 of the Breckland LP affords protection from adverse impact (i.e. those caused from recreation) to European Sites: - Policy ENV 02 Biodiversity protection and enhancement: 'The highest level of protection will be given to European Sites, with development only permitted where the proposal is in accordance with the requirements of the Conservation of Habitats and Species Regulations 2017.
+Where measures to mitigate for potential adverse effects on European sites are required, the proposed mitigation measures must be justified as fit for purpose with appropriate evidence, to inform the Council's Habitats Regulations Assessment.' - 5.41 Based upon the conclusions of the Breckland LP and North Norfolk LP HRAs, and the current collaboration of local authorities to combat the issue of recreational pressure to The Wash SAC/SPA/Ramsar Norfolk Coast SAC/SPA/Ramsar, it is considered that together with the respective Local Plans they provide plan level in-combination mitigation that also applies to Saham Toney and no further measures are required in STNP.